clarkngo/css-mcp-server/README.md

 Replace `sk-or-xxxxxxxxxx` with your actual key.

-## Conclusion
+## Wrapping up

-This guide demonstrates the core steps involved in creating a functional MCP server using the TypeScript SDK.
+This demo demonstrates the core steps involved in creating a functional MCP server using the TypeScript SDK.
 We defined a resource to manage state, tools to perform actions (including interacting with an external API), and a prompt to guide the AI client.

-This provides a foundation for building more complex and capable MCP applications.
+Hope this demo can help you understand how to build servers that are much more complex (and useful) than this one!

+(Also, if you run into any 🐛bugs, feel free to open up an issue.)